 The version for sale is the only version still in its original frame, “hand-painted by the artist to include his poem detailing the work’s inspiration.”
 It’s also the most vibrant, and it’s also the only version “in which one of the two figures in the background turns to look outward onto the cityscape,” according to Sotheby’s.

 The first three versions (1893 and 1910) all hang in Norwegian museums, while the version for sale at Sotheby’s on Wednesday evening was the only one still in private hands.
-Current owner, Norwegian businessman and shipping heir Petter Olsen’s father Thomas was a neighbor, friend and patron of Munch.
+Current owner, a Norwegian businessman, and shipping heir Peter Olsen’s father Thomas was a neighbor, friend, and patron of Munch.
 Owning such an iconic piece became “a huge responsibility,” and the decision to sell was made.